Rate this Page

 Parameters:

 keep_graph (bool, optional) – If keep_graph=False, the cudaGraphExec_t will be instantiated on GPU at the end of capture_end and the underlying cudaGraph_t will be destroyed.
 Users who want to query or otherwise modify the underlying cudaGraph_t before instantiation can set keep_graph=True and access it via raw_cuda_graph after capture_end.
 Note that the cudaGraphExec_t will not be instantiated at the end of capture_end in this case.
-Instead, it will be instantiated via an explicit called to instantiate or automatically on the first call to replay if instantiate was not already called.
+Instead, it will be instantiated via an explicit call to instantiate or automatically on the first call to replay if instantiate was not already called.
 Calling instantiate manually before replay is recommended to prevent increased latency on the first call to replay.
 It is allowed to modify the raw cudaGraph_t after first calling instantiate, but the user must call instantiate again manually to make sure the instantiated graph has these changes.
 Pytorch has no means of tracking these changes.

 Return type: